open-ephys/onix-docs/source/Hardware Guide/PCIe Controller/updating-gateware.rst

 Updating PCIe Controller Gateware in Windows
 #############################################

-.. important:: We ship the ONIX PCIe controller with the latest version of the gateware and we don’t make changes to the gateware often, so you will typically not need to update it.
-Verify the gatware version as explained below and only proceed with the update if necessary.
+.. important:: ONIX PCIe controllers acquired from the Open Ephys Store are flashed with the latest version of the gateware.
+Gateware updates do not occur often, so you will typically not need to update it.
+Verify the gateware version as explained below and only proceed with the update if necessary.

 #.
 If your PC has not yet been set up for use with the ONIX PCIe controller, follow the steps on the
    :ref:`Setup Guide for Windows <pcie_controller_setup_windows>` page.